The following rules apply:

 *Please note: Specialised Tourism Services category is for entrants that are unable to meet the criteria of other categories.
 Entrants to this category are not permitted to enter any other additional categories.

-- Achievements or activities referred to within your entry must relate to the qualifying period: 1 July 2016 – 30 June 2017.
-Entrants must have traded for the entire qualifying period.
+- Achievements or activities referred to within your entry must relate to the qualifying period: 1 July 2017 – 30 June 2018.

 - Unanswered questions will attract zero points.
 If you feel that you cannot answer a question please discuss this with your state/territory Tourism Awards Program Manager or Mentor (if involved in the mentor program).
 If you still feel the question is not relevant please explain your reasons within your entry.